The Gene Ribakoff Alumni Leadership Experience in Israel

 - Participate in a F*ck Up Night and Shark Tank event as JDC staff, Israeli Entwine alumni and Israeli innovators share their most epic failures and successes.

 - Visit JDC Israel programs that impact at-risk communities including the elderly, people with disabilities and youth-at-risk.

 - Take on a leadership role to help shape the experience on the ground and lend your insights from past Entwine travels to communities around the world.

 - See Israel through a different lens exploring its diverse culture, food, nightlife and natural beauty.

 - Contribute to JDC by participating in a giving circle and examining firsthand the complexity of giving and making choices about funding.

-*In addition to the participation fee, participants will be required to submit a minimum donation of $250 to take part in the giving circle.
+*In addition to the participation fee, participants are requested to make a suggested donation of $250 to take part in the giving circle.